-Eric ClaptonEric Patrick Clapton, (born 1945) is an English rock and blues guitarist, singer, and songwriter.
-He is the only three-time inductee to the Rock and Roll Hall of Fame: once as a solo artist and separately as a member of the Yardbirds and of Cream.
-Clapton has been referred to as one of the most important and influential guitarists of all time.
-Clapton ranked second in ''Rolling Stone''s list of the "100 Greatest Guitarists of All Time" and fourth in Gibsons "Top 50 Guitarists of All Time".
+Eric ClaptonEric Patrick Clapton (born 1945) is an English rock and blues guitarist, singer, and songwriter.
+He is regarded as one of the most successful and influential guitarists in rock music.
+He ranked second in ''Rolling Stone''s list of the "100 Greatest Guitarists of All Time" and fourth in Gibsons "Top 50 Guitarists of All Time".
+In 2023, Clapton was named the 35th best guitarist of all time.
 He was also named number five in ''Time'' magazine's list of "The 10 Best Electric Guitar Players" in 2009.

-Clapton has been the recipient of 18 Grammy Awards, and the Brit Award for Outstanding Contribution to Music.
-In 2004 he was awarded a CBE at Buckingham Palace for services to music.
+Clapton has received 18 Grammy Awards as well as the Brit Award for Outstanding Contribution to Music.
+In 2004, he was awarded a CBE for services to music.
 He has received four Ivor Novello Awards from the British Academy of Songwriters, Composers and Authors, including the Lifetime Achievement Award.
-In his solo career, Clapton has sold more than 100 million records worldwide, making him one of the best-selling musicians of all time.
-In 1998, Clapton, a recovering alcoholic and drug addict, founded the Crossroads Centre on Antigua, a medical facility for recovering substance abusers.
+He is the only three-time inductee to the Rock and Roll Hall of Fame: once as a solo artist, and separately as a member of the Yardbirds and of Cream.
+In his solo career, he has sold more than 280 million records worldwide, making him one of the best-selling musicians of all time.
+In 1998, Clapton, a recovering alcoholic and drug addict, founded the Crossroads Centre on Antigua, a medical facility for those recovering from substance abuse.
 Provided by Wikipedia

 Showing 1 - 5 of 5 for search: 'Clapton, Eric, 1945-', query time: 0.06s